 The fact that it’s affordable at under 100 bucks with features like the ability to rip vinyl to digital format, use a headphone jack, built-in preamp and hook it up to external speakers really makes it a good choice in its class.

-Of course sound quality if the built-in speakers is stock standard and nothing special but if you’re not to fussed about high quality sound and you don’t want to cough up for external speakers the sound will be sufficient.
+Of course sound quality if the built-in speakers is stock standard and nothing special but if you’re not too fussed about high-quality sound and you don’t want to cough up for external speakers the sound will be sufficient.
 You can always get some external speakers at a later stage.